OlesiaNZ/cyclistic_bike_share/README.md

      - then as usual: `git add`, `git commit`, `git push`
 4. Install tidyverse, which includes ggplot2, tidyr, readr, dplyr, stringr, purrr, and forcats.
 5. For debian-like linux install dependencies using command: `sudo apt-get install libxml2-dev libcurl4-openssl-dev libssl-dev libfontconfig1-dev libharfbuzz-dev libfribidi-dev libfreetype6-dev libpng-dev libtiff5-dev libjpeg-dev`
+6. Import 12 csv files to 12 data frames in R and do a test to make sure that in works in VS Code